fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 We recommend that use npm to install the node.js connector.
 If you do not have npm installed, you can copy src/connector/nodejs/ to your nodejs project directory.

-We use [node-gyp](https://github.com/nodejs/node-gyp) to interact with the TDengine server.
+We use [node-gyp](https://github.com/nodejs/node-gyp) to interact with the DThouse server.
 Before installing the node.js connector, you also need to install the following software:

 ### Linux